This is a guest post by Choncé Maddox of MyDebtEpiphany.com.

 Again doing my due diligence and researching is crucial.
 Still, I don’t want to feel overwhelmed or discouraged so creating a checklist is the best way to pace myself and make sure I eventually reach the finish line.

 Most people I know don’t create a bucket list early enough in their lives.
 The few that do, don’t do enough to follow through and fulfill the items on their list.
 It takes careful planning and preparation, but it’s definitely worth it if you’ll be experiencing something you’ve always wanted to do.
 (Psst!
-Discover the step-by-step process Karen uses to infuse creative bucket list ideas into everyday life in the soon-to-be-released book entitled, The Everyday Bucket List Book.
+Discover the step-by-step process Karen uses to infuse unique bucket list ideas into everyday life with this life list maker: The Everyday Bucket List Book.
+Get updates and find out when The Bucket List Journal is available.